 What is IRR?

-IRR stands for the internal rate of return.
-The IRR is an interest rate which represents how much money you stand to make from an investment, helping you estimate its future growth potential.
 In technical terms, IRR can be defined as the interest rate that makes the Net Present Value (NPV) of all cash flows from the investment equal to zero.

 Say you own a restaurant, and you consider getting a bank loan to develop a larger dining area; you need to know whether this investment is worthwhile or if it will cost more than it gains.
 If the loan costs 10% and the IRR is 20%, it is a worthwhile investment.
 If the loan costs 10% and the IRR is 9%, it’s an unwise investment.

-How is IRR calculated?
+How to calculate IRR

 Unlike most math problems, where a fixed formula would usually lead us neatly to the result, finding the IRR is not so simple.
 It’s like shopping for a suit without measurements.
 We have to use trial and error to experiment with different figures, testing out different percentages in the IRR’s place to see how they fit.
-Given this slightly cumbersome process, it makes life much easier to use our online calculator.
-We know when we’ve landed on the correct IRR, as it’s the one which sets the the net present value to zero.

-Oh… But what’s a net present value?
+Oh… But what is the net present value?

 What is the net present value?